 The resources, which have been updated taking account of feedback from schools participating in the pilot project, are now available for all schools to use.
-They are organised in three sections which can be accessed by clicking the links provided in the left sidebar.
+They are organised in three sections which can be accessed by clicking the links provided in the right (or bottom) sidebar.
 The resources employ a whole school approach to guidance.

 See a 'Guidance Matters' article regarding the Dissemination Conference and formal launch of the resources.

 It is recommended that schools start with Section 1 and progress to Sections 2 and 3 at their own pace.
 Most schools will find that it may take a school year to progress through all the resources and activities.

 NCGE greatly appreciates the contribution that the pilot project schools made to the development of these resources.